 A2.
 "Psychology is really the basis from which any social science must start and in terms of which all fundamental explanation must run." according to the famous economist Joseph A. Schumpeter (1954, cited in Paul.
 A. Samuelson: p.27 in History of Economic Analysis, OUP).

-Q - Why studying in Paris ?
-Why in this master?
+Q - Why study in Paris?
+And why in this master?

 Future students can refer to the following article about studying in Paris, and in the economics and psychology master in particular: http://www.theguardian.com/education/2015/dec/01/paris-rated-best-student-city-in-the-world